ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * New EndpointDetails fields: dhPrimes, dhUsesKnownPrimes, dhYsReuse, and logjam.
 * New Info field: newAssessmentCoolOff.
 There is now a mandatory cool-off period after each new assessment.

-### 1.20.x (6 November 2015) ###
+### 1.21.x (In development) ###

-* New EndpointDetails fields: rc4Only, chaCha20Preference, stsStatus, stsPreload.
+* New EndpointDetails fields: rc4Only, chaCha20Preference.
 * The maximum value supported by the stsMaxAge field has been increased to 9223372036854775807.

-### 1.21.x (In development) ###

-* New API call: getRootCertsRaw.
+* [Experimental] New API call: getRootCertsRaw.
-* HSTS information is now contained within its own structure EndpointDetails.hstsPolicy.
+* [Experimental] HSTS information is now contained within its own structure EndpointDetails.hstsPolicy.
 The previously-used fields are deprecated but continue to be supported for backward compatibility.
+* [Experimental] New fields: HPKP and HPKP-RO information is now exposed in EndpointDetails.hpkpPolicy and EndpointDetails.hpkpRoPolicy.
+The field pkpResponseHeader is now deprecated, but continues to be supported for backward compatibility.